ydahal1/ydahal1/jokes.md

-1. Why did the programmer always carry a flashlight?
-Because he preferred to debug in the dark!

-2. Why did the hacker bring a ladder to their job interview?
-Because they wanted to climb up the firewall!

-3. Why did the developer go broke?
+1. Why did the software engineer go broke?
 Because he lost his domain in a bet!

-4. Why did the computer go to the doctor?
-Because it had a virus... and the only cure was a byte of medicine!
+2. Why did the cybersecurity expert bring a ladder to the office?
+Because he wanted to reach new heights in network security!

+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

+4. Why did the software engineer always carry a towel?
+Because in the world of coding, you should always know where your towel (debugging tool) is!

 [
-Fri Dec  8 01:12:13 UTC 2023
+Sat Dec  9 01:10:06 UTC 2023
  ]